 There are many things that can impact the health of your lawn, including drought, standing water, pets, foot traffic and a variety of accidents.
-Even the healthiest lawns need a little help now and then.
+When it comes to lawn care, even the healthiest lawns need a little help now and then.

-- Turn the soil over to a depth of 6 inches and remove any roots or rocks.
+- Using a garden rake or cultivator, turn the soil over to a depth of 6 inches and remove any roots or rocks.

 - Add some compost or well-rotted manure and mix well into the soil.

 - Smooth over with a ground rake and lightly tamp the soil with your hands.

 Now it's time to decide the best grass patch repair for your lawn.
 Let's take a look at two methods.

 If you prefer to learn how to patch a lawn with seed, you can to do this by hand or using a spreader.